Jagat Gosain: Death

 According to Muni Lal, Shah Jahan was so indulged in grief on the death of his mother that "For twenty-one days he attended no public entertainment and subsisted on simple vegetarian meals" and Arjumand Banu "personally supervised the distribution of food to the poor during the three - week mourning period and led the recitation of the Holy Quran every morning" and "gave her husband many a lesson on the substance of life and death, and begged him not to grieve".

 After her death, Jahangir ordered that she be called Bilqis Makani ("the Lady of Pure Abode") in all official documents.
 Her death, along with the retirement of Mariam-uz-Zamani, led to the decline of Rajput influence on the Mughal court.

 She was buried in Dehra Bagh near Noor Manzil (present-day Arjun Nagar, Agra) according to her wishes.
 Her tomb was a square building of 78 feet on all sides and consisted of a high dome, gateways, towers and a garden situated in the cantonment area.
 It had a large vaulted underground chamber, into which four inclined passages descended.
 A marble cenotaph is believed to have existed below.
 Her tomb stood on two platforms, one higher than the other.
 The first platform extended 38 feet from the tomb and the second about 44 feet from the first.
-On the east side, 670 feet away was a grand gate and on the west side, 657 feet away stood a Masjid.
-Between the tomb and the gateway and the tomb and Masjid were two raised platforms, one on each side of 42 feet square.
+On the east side, 670 feet away was a grand gate and on the west side, 657 feet away stood a mosque.
+Between the tomb and the gateway and the tomb and mosque were two raised platforms, one on each side of 42 feet square.
 All of this was blown up in 1832 with gunpowder, for the sake of its site and material, stone and brick, which the British needed.